JBEI/edd/README.md

 ## Getting Started <a name="#Getting_Started"/>

-With [Docker][2] and [Docker Compose][3] installed, launching the entire EDD software stack is as simple as cloning the git repository and running:
+With [Docker][2] and [Docker Compose][3] installed, launching the entire EDD software stack is as simple as copying the `docker_services` directory of the code repository and running:

-    ./init-config.sh
+    ./init-config.sh "Your Name" "youremail@example.com"
     docker-compose up -d

 Without additional configuration, the launched copy of EDD will be using default options, so some functions (e.g. TLS support, external authentication, referencing an ICE deployment) won't work.
-See below for more detailed instructions for installing Docker and configuring EDD for your deployment environment.
+See (TODO: write a Deployment.md document) for more detailed instructions for installing Docker and configuring EDD for your deployment environment.

 ---------------------------------------------------------------------------------------------------